 Extension key to agriculture success

-The author is chair of Agriwatch, former Secretary for Presidential Flagship Programs and Projects, and former Undersecretary for DA and DTI.
-Contact is e-mail [email protected]
+The author is Agriwatch chair, former ecretary of Presidential programs and Projects, and former Undersecretary of DA AND DTI.
+Contact is [email protected]

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.